nodejs/node/doc/api/tls.markdown

 Typical flow:

-1. Client connects to server and sends `OCSPRequest` to it (via status info extension in ClientHello.)
+1. Client connects to server and sends `'OCSPRequest'` to it (via status info extension in ClientHello.)
-2. Server receives request and invokes `OCSPRequest` event listener if present
+2. Server receives request and invokes `'OCSPRequest'` event listener if present
 3. Server grabs OCSP url from either `certificate` or `issuer` and performs an [OCSP request] to the CA
 4. Server receives `OCSPResponse` from CA and sends it back to client via